Bangladesh women's national cricket team record by opponent

 The Bangladesh women's national cricket team first competed in Women's Twenty20 International (WT20I) cricket on 28 August 2012 when they played Ireland in the first match of a Twenty20 tri-nation series in Dublin.
-They recorded their first victory in that match beating the Irish side by 4 wickets.
+They recorded their first victory in that match, beating the Irish side by 4 wickets.

-The Bangladeshi side would have debuted in the Twenty20 international arena the previous day as they were scheduled to play Pakistan at the same venue, but that one-off match was abandoned without a ball being bowled.
+The Bangladeshi side would have debuted in the Twenty20 international arena the previous day as they were scheduled to play Pakistan at the same venue, but that one-off match was abandoned without a ball being bowled due to rain.
 Bangladesh won their first Twenty20 at home against South Africa in the first match of a three match Twenty20 international series in 2012, winning the rain-shortened match by seven wickets.
 Bangladesh secured their first bilateral T20I series win against Ireland in June 2018, taking the three match series 2–1.
 The same month the Bangladeshi side won their first multi-team international tournament with victory in the 2018 Asia Cup, denying India a straight seventh title; it was the first time that a Bangladeshi cricket team had won a multi-team international tournament in any version of the game.

 As of 19 January 2021, they have played 75 WT20I matches and won 27 of them; 48 were lost.

-As of 19 January 2021, Bangladesh, alongside Afghanistan and Zimbabwe, is one of the three full members of ICC that is yet to feature in a women's test cricket.
+As of 19 January 2021, Bangladesh, alongside Afghanistan and Zimbabwe, is one of the three full members of ICC that is yet to feature in a women's Test cricket.